isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-10-08-post-Local Online Drug Database For Sports Launched.md

 **Singapore, 8 October 2012** - The Singapore Sports Council (SSC), in collaboration with the Health Sciences Authority (HSA), and the Pharmaceutical Society of Singapore (PSS) has launched CheckDrugs, an online database for sports that contains a list of all registered drugs in Singapore and its status against the World Anti-Doping Agency (WADA) Prohibited List.

 2\.
-Accessible at [http://app.antidoping.org.sg/public/checkdrugs.aspx](http://app.antidoping.org.sg/public/checkdrugs.aspx), this database is specially designed for athletes, athlete support personnel, and medical practitioners to check if drugs prescribed or bought over-the-counter at pharmacies in Singapore contain substances that are banned in- and out-of-competition.
+Accessible [here](/what-we-do/anti-doping-singapore/about-us/), this database is specially designed for athletes, athlete support personnel, and medical practitioners to check if drugs prescribed or bought over-the-counter at pharmacies in Singapore contain substances that are banned in- and out-of-competition.
 This database has been made possible due to the tripartite agreement entered by the three parties earlier this year.

 3\.
 "We are delighted to have come together with HSA and PSS to provide this platform for Singapore's sporting and medical community to prevent any accidental doping by our athletes," said Mr Lim Teck Yin, Chief Executive Officer, SSC.
 "Integrity must be a deeply held principle in our sporting fraternity and Team Singapore's pursuit of excellence.
 Our goal is to keep Singapore sport free of doping.
 Athletes and officials are responsible for ensuring that they do not violate anti-doping rules and this database will offer them an additional tool to meet this responsibility."